craigshoemaker/azure-functions-tests/README.md

 # Testing Azure Functions
-This repository includes examples demonstrating how to run tests against a HTTP triggered and timer triggered function in both C# and JavaScript.
-The C# implementation uses [xUnit](https://xunit.github.io/) in [Visual Studio](https://visualstudio.microsoft.com/) and the JavaScript examples use [Jest](https://jestjs.io/) for automated tests and work best with [Visual Studio Code](https://code.visualstudio.com/).
+This repository includes examples demonstrating how to run tests against a HTTP-triggered and timer-triggered function in both C# and JavaScript.
+The C# implementation uses [xUnit](https://xunit.github.io/) in [Visual Studio](https://visualstudio.microsoft.com/) and the JavaScript examples use [Jest](https://jestjs.io/) for automated tests and works best with [Visual Studio Code](https://code.visualstudio.com/).

-There area two functions with associated tests available for both environments, these examples include:
+There are two functions with associated tests available for both environments, these examples include:

-- **HTTP triggered function**: The example demonstrates how to pass in query string parameters to the function.
+- **HTTP-triggered function**: The example demonstrates how to pass in query string parameters to the function.
 The C# example uses [xUnit's Theory](https://xunit.github.io/docs/getting-started-desktop#write-first-theory) feature to pass in a data set to the HTTP triggered function.

-- **Timer triggered function**: A non-HTTP triggered function (in the form of a timer trigged function) is included to demonstrate how to test a function that is not callable via a standard HTTP request.
+- **Timer-triggered function**: A non-HTTP triggered function (in the form of a timer-triggered function) is included to demonstrate how to test a function that is not callable via a standard HTTP request.

 ## C# in Visual Studio

 To run the C# tests open the file *csharp-visualstudio\FunctionsTesting.sln* in Visual Studio.
-After you have restored all the dependencies, build and run all tests.
+After you have restored all the dependencies, build the solution and click **Run All**.
 The output from the tests should look something like the following:

 ![Visual Studio Tests](visual-studio-tests.png)

-To debug your tests, set a breakpoint in your code navigate to the Test Explorer.
-Then click Run... > Debug Last Run.
+To debug your tests, set a breakpoint in your code navigate to the **Test Explorer**.
+Then, click **Run... > Debug Last Run**.

 ## JavaScript in VS Code

 Open the folder *javascript-vscode* in VS Code.
-Run `npm install` to restore all dependencies and then run `npm test` to run the tests.
+Run `npm install` to install the dependencies and then run `npm test` to run the tests.
 The output from the tests should look something like the following:

 ![VS Code Tests](vscode-tests.png)